CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Framework

 \subsubsection{Statistics Denoising}

 After profiling, the raw statistics recorded during the setup phase are subtracted from those collected during the steady-state execution phase for each timing, energy, and perf counter, isolating the program’s region of interest (ROI).
 For low-latency primitives, these values are averaged across all internal calls to ensure a sufficiently large sample.
 Next, average power consumption is calculated.
-When the instructions and cpu-cycles perf events are enabled, the application’s IPC is calculated.
-All metrics are stored for subsequent data analysis and performance model construction.